VincentXu521/ActiveDC/README.md

 ```

 #### Distribution Calibration
-After data selection, you can calibration the distribution of selected samples.
+After data selection, you can calibrate the distribution of selected samples.
 ```
 # When you run this program for the first time, some commented-out code in the py file needs to be uncommented, such as sections related to file storage, etc.